-Pre-menstrual dysphoric disorder helps elucidate role of female sex hormones on moodOctober 7th, 2013 in Psychology & Psychiatry /
+Pre-menstrual dysphoric disorder helps elucidate role of female sex hormones on moodOctober 7, 2013 in Medicine & Health / Psychology & Psychiatry

 Improved understanding of the role of female sex hormones on the drivers and symptoms of premenstrual dysphoric disorder (PMDD) may shed light on the complex interactions between sex hormones and mood, potentially helping to explain the increased prevalence of mood disorders in women.

 Most women are unaffected by the hormonal changes of the menstrual cycle, however approximately 20% of women experience premenstrual syndrome (PMS), or premenstrual dysphoric disorder (PMDD), a more severe form of PMS.
 The latter affects roughly 5% of women of reproductive age, and is categorised as a mood disorder characterised by functionally impairing or distressing mood, and physical symptoms in the luteal phase of the menstrual cycle (second half of cycle).
 Symptoms typically improve after menstruation has begun, and there is an absence of symptoms in the post-menstrual week.
 Hallmark mood symptoms include mood fluctuations, irritability, anxiety, tension, and depression.

 PMDD is moderately heritable, however to date, no genetic marker has consistently been associated with the disorder, nor have abnormalities in levels of sex hormones been found.

 Professor Inger Sundström Poromaa, Professor of Obstetrics and Gynaecology at the Department of Women's and Children's Health, Uppsala University, Sweden presented findings from neuroimaging studies in patients with PMDD at the 26th ECNP Congress.
 The results suggested that brain activity across the menstrual cycle is different between healthy controls and women with PMDD, highlighting the importance of hormone fluctuations in this disorder.